Source: OpenAI ChapGPT

 What are the main principles of paradise engineering (paradise-engineering.com) and the Hedonistic Imperative

-How does paradise engineering (paradise-engineering) differ from previous utopian visions?
+How does paradise engineering differ from previous utopian visions?

 Outline the technical challenges to genetically reprogramming the biosphere to create a world based entirely on gradients of bliss as proposed by paradise-engineering.com